LARC-CMU-SMU/deeplight/README.md

 $ python genDeepLight.py input_data input_video_name output_video_name num_frame

 Please use a G-Sync monitor and an Nvidia GPU to display videos, using a G-Sync capable video player, to avoid screen tearing effect.
 We developed a simple OpenGL video player that support G-Sync and play videos at fixed display rate.
 Set the display rate at a fixed value of 60FPS when using out OpenGL player.
-The software can be found at "utils/mem2screen"
+The software can be found at "utils/mem2screen" (run the software and press SPACE to start)

 $ run.sh video_name start_frame_index

 To record a video for post-processing, make sure the video is recorded with MJPG encoder at 120FPS (do NOT use compression, or at least use the highest quality factor.
 Do not use inter-frame compression format such as MP4 as it mixes consecutive frames and damage our subtle Manchester encoding).
 We developed a Recorder App for IOS that can record high quality video with MJPG encoder.
-The App can be found at "utils/Recorder"
+The App can be found at "utils/Recorder".
+To record:

+(1) Press "AF" button to fix the focus

+(2) Press "AE" to fix the exposure time and white balancing

+(3) Press RECORD button to start recording

+(4) Copy the video file Record.mov and the timestamp file Record.ts to you computer using the File Sharing function in MacOX (Finder App)

 ### REAL-TIME & OFFLINE MOBILE MODE: stable/ios (Tested on iPhone 11 Pro and iPhone 12)